Deploy Exchange Online for Microsoft 365 Enterprise

 - Encourage individuals to use it for business group, departmental, work, and project team communications, calendaring, and collaboration.

 Here are some suggested activities:

-- See Office 365 adoption guidance to learn about general best practices for cloud service adoption.
+- See Success factors for Office 365 to learn about general best practices for cloud service adoption.

 - See Office 365 activity reports to understand Office 365 service usage across your organization.
 If you aren’t an Office 365 global admin for your organization, ask someone who is a global admin to grant Reports Reader permissions to your user account so you can access activity reports.